 - 1-2 teaspoon Cajun seasoning

 - Start by dicing your potatoes, with skin on, into even pieces.
-Place in large pot on stove and bring to a boil.
+Place in a large pot on the stove and bring to a boil.
 Boil for 15 minutes.

 - Once you place potatoes to boil, cut your cauliflower into chunks and place in a large saucepan, covered with water, to boil for 10 minutes.

 - Slice mushrooms.

-- Once cauliflower is done (check it by placing fork in it, should be very tender).
+- Once cauliflower is done (check it by placing a fork in it, it should be very tender).
 Drain.
-Pour into high-powered blender along with 1 cup of non-dairy milk.
+Pour into a high-powered blender along with 1 cup of non-dairy milk.
 Blend until completely smooth.

-- Place blended cauliflower back on stove in the same saucepan on low-medium heat.
-Add mushrooms, 2 tablespoons nutritional yeast, 2 teaspoon salt, 1/2 teaspoon pepper, and the garlic into saucepan as well.
-Stir to combine. allow to cook for about 5 minutes to make the mushrooms slightly tender.
+- Place blended cauliflower back on the stove in the same saucepan on low-medium heat.
+Add mushrooms, 2 tablespoons nutritional yeast, 2 teaspoon salt, 1/2 teaspoon pepper, and the garlic into the saucepan as well.
+Stir to combine.
+Allow to cook for about 5 minutes to make the mushrooms slightly tender.

 - While cauliflower gravy is cooking, drain your boiled potatoes.
-Leave them for a moment.
+Then, leave them for a moment.

-- Add your beans and 1/2 cup milk into high-powered blender and blend until smooth.
+- Add your beans and 1/2 cup milk into a high-powered blender and blend until smooth.
 Pour bean mixture into a large mixing bowl.
-Add drained potatoes, 2 tablespoons butter, and 1 tablespoon salt to large bowl as well.
+Add drained potatoes, 2 tablespoons butter, and 1 tablespoon salt to a large bowl as well.

-- Beat potatoes with hand mixer (or by hand) until all potato ingredients are fully incorporated.
-Should be thick but creamy potatoes.
+- Beat the potatoes with a hand mixer (or by hand) until all potato ingredients are fully incorporated.
+Should be thick but creamy.
 Taste to see if need more salt, or add more milk if too thick.

 - At this point, you should steam your broccoli, mine was able to be steamed in the bag, but you can do it however you please.